 Look elsewhere, though, if you’re a rewards card aficionado.
 The Mastercard Titanium Card is best suited for cardholders who want simple, low maintenance rewards and aren’t too concerned about maximizing their earnings.
 You should also be someone who wants to redeem their points for airfare since it’s the only way you’ll get a better-than-average return.

 Cardholders will need a strong credit history to snag a Mastercard Titanium Card as it requires excellent credit to qualify.

 Flashy card design & VIP service

 Simple rewards program with decent points value

-0% balance transfer offer and low ongoing interest rate
+0% balance transfer offer

 High annual fee

 - Flashy card design & VIP service: Engineered to be several grams heavier than most premium metal cards, the Titanium Card is designed to feel weighty and substantial in your hand and looks conspicuously expensive.
 Luxury Card also touts its “next-level” customer service offering, including on-demand concierges (via app or phone) and airport meet and assist service.